aryanvgithub/SRIP2022_Submission/README.md

 ->This data can be plotted against time for reference<br>
 ->A peak detection algorithm was designed<br>
 ->A threshold/filter value was also chosen<br>
-->Step Size was calculated the distance was clculated by implementing the algorithm<br>
+->Step Size was calculated the distance was calculated by implementing the algorithm<br>
 ->Average step size was calculate while walking<br>
 ->Number of steps were accordingly calculated.<br><br>